MrazTevin/Auto-Deploy-Superpowers/README.md

    14. Provide a screenshot showing the evidence of a healthy backend application.
        The backend endpoint status should show a healthy response.
 [URL04_SCREENSHOT]
    15. Provide a screenshot of your Prometheus server showing UP state [URL05_SCREENSHOT]

+Your presentation should be in PDF format named "presentation.pdf" and should be included in your code repository root folder.

 ```